iFlex/2048/README.md

 index.html?team=DumbSolver&speed=100
 ( range [ 1 - your maximum magic patience number here ] )

+To check how your algorithm is doing use index.html?team=DumbSolver&speed=1000&verbose=1

+To evaluate how fast and how far your algorithm can get index.html?team=DumbSolver&verbose=2

+In your own solver you can use console.log("message here"); to print out debug information

 How to build a solver?
 Here's the simplest example

 ```